-(1) The University shall consist of a Senate, Convocation, staff and graduate and undergraduate students:

-Provided that(2)Despite subsection (1), untilConvocation is constituted, the University shall consist of a Senate and the members for the time being:

-Provided also that on (3) On the appointment of the first members of the Senate the University shall be lawfully constituted for the purposes of this Act.
+- (1) The University shall consist of a Senate, Convocation, staff and graduate and undergraduate students. - (2) Despite subsection (1), until Convocation is constituted, the University shall consist of a Senate and the members for the time being. - (3) On the appointment of the first members of the Senate the University shall be lawfully constituted for the purposes of this Act.

 [Section 4 amended by No. 75 of 2000 s.
-55; No. 19 of 2010 s.
+5; No. 19 of 2010 s.
 51.]